nuuuwan/news_lk3_data/README.md

 *2024-07-23 06:59:00* · [`adaderanalk`](https://www.adaderana.lk/news/100711/youth-found-stabbed-to-death-inside-three-wheeler-at-ward-place) · `en`

-The body of a 33-year-old person, stabbed to death with sharp weapons, has been found inside a parked three-wheeler at Ward Place in Colombo, police said.
+The body of person stabbed to death with sharp weapons has been found inside a parked three-wheeler at Ward Place in Colombo, police said.

+The three-wheeler in question was found parked in front of the National Dental Hospital in Ward Place, based on information received by Cinnamon Gardens Police at around 1.00 a.m. today (23).

+Police had later inquired from the Department of Motor Traffic regarding the three-wheeler and uncovered that it was registered under the name of a resident of Middeniya.

+The owner of the three-wheeler has stated that he had given the vehicle to his 33-year-old brother-in-law who is a taxi driver.

 ◼️